 The following will visit WWLL this semester:

-Course Organizers: Ross Atkin & Fran Weisse
+Course organizers: Ross Atkin and Fran Weisse

-Learning to Express Yourself in French
+Learning To Express Yourself In French

-Using a selection from literature to be distributed as a basis for conversation, we learn to narrate in French the action in those selections, and to describe the characters, the setting and the meaning.
+Using selections from literature to be distributed as a basis for conversation, we learn to narrate in French the action in those selections, and to describe the characters, the setting and the meaning.
 We will then apply our new knowledge to events in our personal lives.
 An intermediate level of French capability is required.

 Teacher: Norman Gaudet taught French at Newton North.
 A graduate of Boston College, he has an AMT from Harvard and did advanced studies in French at the Sorbonne.